 Academic Profile of a Typical Student

-- There were 383 students enrolled in the 2017 Access Program and about a quarter were first-generation in-college students!
+- There were 409 students enrolled in the 2018 Access Program and more than a third were first-generation in-college students!

 Graduation & Retention Rates